Endless Poptails: Cucumber Honeydew Margarita Popsicles

 3 large mint sprigs

 1. Place the honeydew and cucumber in a food processor or a blender and process until everything is pureed.
 Add tequila, triple sec, lime juice and mint syrup and process for another 20-30 seconds to blend well.
-Pour mixture into popsicles mold.
+Pour mixture into popsicles best online casino mold.

 2. Freeze for about 2 hours or until mixture starts to solidify enough to hold a popsicle stick upright.
 Insert popsicle sticks and finish freezing popsicles overnight.
 To release popsicles run hot water on the outside of popsicle molds for a 2-3 seconds.